bensi94/week3/WEEK3.md

 #### My TicCell is tested

-Tests not fully completed.
+Tests for the ticCell should be fully implemented.

 #### I've set up Datadog

 Datadog has been set up and is show cpu, ram, docker containers, network in for both production and jenkins server.
-It also uses the datadog api to post an event when there is new version deployed on the production server, the event also shows a public address to the instance.
+I also have a script that uses the datadog api to post an event when there is new version deployed on the production server, the event also shows a public address to the instance, and this is shown in the event stream on datadog dashboard.